markrufino/lazzy/README.md

 # TODO

-1. Ask help on how to make this fancier by making it downloadable from the command line. 🤔
+1. Ask help on how to make this fancier by making it downloadable from the command line.
+Are those called packages? 🤔